 3. Srinivasa Ramanujan

-He is one of the most famous Indian mathematicians who managed to find world-wide acclaim.
-His interesting derivations and his ability to dabble with numbers finds pages on textbooks of Mathematics even today.
+He is one of the most famous Indian mathematicians who managed to find worldwide acclaim.
+His interesting derivations and his ability to dabble with numbers find pages on textbooks of Mathematics even today.
 Mathematical analysis, number theory, continued fractions, and infinite series were the major contributions added by him.
-Though he lived a short life between 1887 and 1920, his contributions in Mathematics remain alive even today.
+Though he lived a short life between 1887 and 1920, his contributions to Mathematics remain alive even today.

 4. C V Raman